CS-598-Deep-Learning-for-Healthcare/Onprem-Radiology-Anomaly-Classification/README.md

-# Integrating ChatGPT into Secure Hospital Networks: A Case Study on Improving Radiology Report Analysis - A re-implementation
+# A Reimplementation of Integrating ChatGPT into Secure Hospital Networks: A Case Study on Improving Radiology Report Analysis - A re-implementation

 ## Project Presentation